next-actions/pytest-mh/docs/articles/life-cycle/skipping-tests.rst

 Skipping Tests
 ##############

-It is always possible to use pytest filtering options to run only the desired test.
-But often, it may be useful to skip a test based on some external
-condition: for example if the product was built with a certain feature or not.
+Pytest filtering options are used to run only the desired tests, but it may be useful to skip a test based on some external condition: for example if the product was built with a certain feature or not.
 If the feature is not supported, tests that are using this feature must be skipped.

 It is not possible to accomplish this with the built-in ``pytest.mark.skipif`` marker since it is evaluated too soon and only takes expressions, it does not provide access to the fixtures.
-However, pytest-mh provides alternative solutions.
+However, ``pytest-mh`` provides alternative solutions.

 .. seealso::